endor/karhu/ARTICLE.md

     };

 At the moment there is only one route defined, which is a GET on the `#/products` route.
-The appended callback will be run once the location hash in the URL changes to `/products`.
-So if you append the route to your URL similar to this: `http://localhost:4567/index.html#/products`, the attached callback will be run.
-The same will happen when the application is just started, because we defined in our `app.js` that the first redirect is to that same route.
+The callback will be run once the location hash in the URL changes to `/products`.
+So if you append the route to your URL (like `http://localhost:4567/index.html#/products`) the attached callback will be executed.
+The same will happen when the application is just started, because we defined in our `app.js` that the initial path points to the same route.

 Inside the route we retrieve the categories and products via helpers that just do a basic AJAX GET request to our backend.
-Once we have retrieved this data we map it to JavaScript objects and then render those objects inside the `index.mustache` template, which will display them in the `<div id="main">` HTML tag, because this element was defined in the `app.js` file.
+Once we have retrieved this data we map it to JavaScript objects and then render those objects inside the `index.mustache` template.
+This will render them in the `<div id="main">` HTML tag, which was defined as the root `element_selector` in the `app.js` file.

 ## Defining models

-First we need to map the data to JavaScript objects so we can associate the products with the category they belong to and can render the name of the category alongside the product, which looks like this:
+We need to map the data to JavaScript objects so we can associate the products with the category they belong to and can render the name of the category alongside the product, which looks like this:

     karhu.Product = function(attributes, categories) {
       _.extend(this, attributes);